 It is often used as a filling for many different dishes, like stuffed peppers, cannelloni, quiche or tortellini.
 Together with spinach or fresh herbs, it makes an unbeatable combination.

 The different variations have specific names:

 – Ricotta di bufala (buffalo whey)

 Often, the cheeses have different names depending on whether they are salted or unsalted.

 They can even have a completely different consistency, like Ricotta secca or ricotta salata, which is a hard and firm product that’s suitable for grating.

-Its fat content can vary between low-fat and light, and full fat and rich.
+Its fat content can vary between low-fat and light, and full fat and rich (which is perfect for desserts like our Ricotta Pear Stacks).
 You can decide, depending on your recipe, which type you prefer.

 Crème Fraîche and Sour Cream

 Crème fraîche originates in France and belongs to the group of sour creams.
 It is made of cream taken from cow’s milk and has a fat content of at least 30%, generally more than sour cream.